yashasvini121/predictive-calc/.github/ISSUE_TEMPLATE/add-new-model.md

 **To be Mentioned while taking the issue**:
 - Full name:
 - What is your participant role? <!-- (Mention the Open Source Program name.
 Eg. GSSOC, SSOC, Hacktoberfest, etc.) -->

+> **Note:** Please review the project documentation and ensure your code aligns with the project structure.
+If applicable, consider adding a `model_details` function for additional insights.